Coastal Wetland and Seagrass Accounting

 3.5 Nursery Habitat Services

-The SEEA EA recognizes that "nursery population services supplied by seagrass meadows are an input to the supply of fish biomass provisioning services, which in turn contribute to the benefit of marketed fish"[50].
-The same logic applies to mangrove nursery services.
-Nursery services are classified as intermediate ecosystem services in SEEA EA (para 6.15), meaning they contribute to the final biomass provisioning services recorded in fisheries accounts.
-To avoid double counting, nursery service values should not be added to the value of fisheries production they support.
-Instead, they should be recorded separately as an intermediate input, documenting the ecosystem contribution to fisheries without summing the two.
-The supply-use accounting framework described in SEEA EA Chapter 7 provides the structure for recording these relationships consistently.
-If a fisheries accounting circular is compiled (e.g., TG-6.7), the linkage between nursery services here and biomass provisioning there should be explicitly documented.
+Nursery services are classified as intermediate ecosystem services in SEEA EA (para 6.15): they contribute to the final biomass provisioning services recorded in fisheries accounts[53].
+To avoid double counting, nursery service values should not be added to the fisheries production they support.
+Record separately as an intermediate input using the supply-use framework in SEEA EA Chapter 7.
+If a fisheries accounting circular is compiled (e.g., TG-6.7), document the linkage explicitly[54].

 Species-habitat relationships